apple-oss-distributions/xnu/README.md

 ExclaveKit SDK headers.
 9. `EXCLAVECORE`: If defined, enclosed code is visible exclusively in the ExclaveCore SDK headers.

+## VM header file name convention
+The VM headers follow the following naming conventions:
+* `*_internal.h` headers contain components of the VM subsystem only for use by VM code.
+* `*_xnu.h` headers contain components of the VM subsystem only for use by other xnu code.
+* `*.h` headers contain components of the VM subsystem exported to kexts.
+* `vm_iokit.h` header contains components of the VM subsystem exported to the iokit subsystem.
+* `vm_ubc.h` header contains components of the VM subsystem exported to the ubc subsystem.

 ## Module map file name convention